Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

 where $P_{\infty,h}$ is a finite strictly positive random variable.
 Moreover, for each $h,j\in{\mathcal H}$, the ratio $P_{\infty,h}/P_{\infty,j}$ of the above limit random variables is almost surely equal to the deterministic quantity $u_h/u_j>0$, where $\vu = (u_h)_h$ is the (unique up to a multiplicative non-zero constant) left eigenvector of $\Gamma$ associated to $\gamma^*$.
-Finally, the above convergence is also in quadratic mean. \end{theorem} This result implies that \begin{itemize} \item in the case $\gamma^*<1$ (that is when $\vone^\top \Gamma\neq \vone^\top$) the probability of observing a success in process $h$ converges almost surely toward zero at the same rate $1/t^{(1-\gamma^*)}$ for every process; \item in the case $\gamma^*=1$ (that is when $\vone^\top \Gamma=\vone^\top$) the probability of observing a success in process $h$ converges almost surely to a finite strictly positive random limit, which is the same for each process (note that in this case $\vu$ is, up to a multiplicative non-zero constant, equal to the vector $\vone$); in other words, at the steady state, the probability of having a success in a process is the same for each process of the system. \end{itemize}

-In the innovation literature, the first case is supported by empirical findings, which note that the absence of autocatalytic structures in innovation networks can lead to a decline in innovative output \citep{napolitano2018technology}.
-As we will see in the sequel, also our data analysis provides an estimated value $\gamma^*<1$.
-The second case, instead, is well exemplified in \citet{kim2017dynamic} who empirically showed that cross-domain knowledge flows help maintain a globally balanced and sustained innovation ecosystem. \\
+Finally, the above convergence is also in quadratic mean. \end{theorem}